Share this page

 When and what type of information will I receive after I sign up?

 Once you sign up, you will get an email notification confirming your registration and an electronic version of your welcome packet.
 If you request it, we will also mail out welcome packets the last week in February.
-In the mean time, we encourage you to read up on mountaintop removal through the iLoveMountains.org website.
+In the mean time, we encourage you to read up on mountaintop removal on the iLoveMountains.org website.

 What are my travel options to DC?

 We recommend what will be most economical for you.
 If you are flying or taking a train into the DC area, there are many options through the Metro System once you arrive.
-If you are driving, please be aware that hotel parking is $35 a day.
-We are currently looking for more affordable parking options that may be nearby.
-You may also be able to park your vehicle at certain public transport hubs outside of the city and take public transportation into the city.
+If you are driving, please be aware that hotel parking is $40 a day ($42 for valet parking).
+There are several parking garages located near the hotel and we are looking into less expensive options.

 What is the schedule while we are in DC?